-Four Core Attributes and Components needed ACT Attributes and Further work to enable to Invest for Systems Change Components Impact Investing in ACT 4.
-Modes of Operation Realistic Investment of time to foster co- operation and partnerships Timeframes reported on Commissioning webpage: Sectors in Progress - Commissioning (act.gov.au) Feedback on Commissioning is that the timeframes are mixed - some are too short, some are uncertain/extended multiple times Using the Systems Map to determine what funding programs need to be bundled to enable co-ordinated and coherent investment phases would be useful.
+Current ACT Attributes and Further work to enable Components Impact Investing in ACT Timeframes reported on Commissioning webpage: Sectors in Progress - Commissioning (act.gov.au) Feedback on Commissioning is that the timeframes are mixed - some are too short, some are uncertain/extended multiple times Using the Systems Map to determine what funding programs need to be bundled to enable co- ordinated and coherent investment phases would be useful.
 Stakeholders have identified the need to align timeframes for investment with budget cycles so that gaps in funding can be addressed before the investment/source phase of commissioning/procurement are commenced.
-Multiple forms of capital are deployed - social, human, cultural, political, financial.
-Multiple ways of creating value (eg circular economy, preventing trauma) need to be recognised and enabled Adopt a blended value approach Better account for the impact of different capitals on system transformation outcomes The Wellbeing Framework mandates recognising, valuing and growing multiple forms of capital; and indicator set provides guidance on priorities for action.
-We need to strengthen understanding of how WBF, CTGPR and HSR Outcomes map to eachother.
+The Wellbeing Framework mandates recognising, valuing and growing multiple forms of capital; and indicator set provides guidance on priorities for action.
+We need to strengthen understanding of how WBF, CTGPR and HSR Outcomes map to each-other.
 We also need to deliver on the long-stated priority of ACT Govt to develop a Monitoring and Evaluation framework that can be applied across human services.
-Under the central organising function, set up strategic portfolios to harness relationships, harness combined effects of activities, capture spillover impacts between actions, actors and activities Current structures do not enable a Stewardship role that could oversee these system transformation portfolios A Stewardship Model could be useful.
-See a summary here from a presentation I gave to CSD Commissioning Hub in May 2024: SSP intent, insights and conceptualising human Services Stewardship A coherent Evaluation Framework would strengthen visibility and understanding of the actions, actors and activities that are co ontributing to achieving Human Services Ou utcomes
+Current structures do not enable a Stewardship role that could oversee these system transformation portfolios A Stewardship Model could be useful.
+See a summary here from a presentation I gave to CSD Commissioning Hub in May 2024: SSP intent, insights and conceptualising human Services Stewardship A coherent Evaluation Framework would strengthen visibility and understanding of the actions, actors and activities that are contributing ComponentsTimeframes reported on Commissioning webpage: Sectors in Progress - Commissioning (act.gov.au)Feedback on Commissioning is that the timeframes are mixed - some are too short, some are uncertain/extended multiple timesThe Wellbeing Framework mandates recognising, valuing and growing multiple forms of capital; and indicator set provides guidance on priorities for action.Current structures do not enable a Stewardship role that could oversee these system